Tom Harris is injured in a high school football game and ends up in the hospital.

 “So, Tom, how are you feeling?”
 Danielle asked.

 “Better now that I know I don’t need surgery.
 Thing is, I don’t know where I’m going to go when they release me from the hospital.
-I can’t go back to where I was, and I wouldn’t go, anyway.
-I’d like to go back to the Jackson’s if they’d have me.”
+I can’t go back to the Wilcox’s house, and I wouldn’t go back there, anyway.
+I’d like to go back to the Jackson’s if they’ll have me.”

 Danielle smiled.
 “Catherine Parsons from CPS will come by to see you later today.
 Ask her what she can work out for you.”